README

 How to release your project to github

-Now that you cross-compiled and created archives for your go project, you can use the included release script to publish to GitHub:
+Now that you cross-compiled and created archives for your go project, you can use go-xbuild-go to publish it to GitHub.
+Note: any project can be released to github using this tool, not just go projects.

 -

 Make sure you have the GitHub CLI gh is installed.
 By default, the path will be searched to find it.
-However, the environment variable GH_CLI_PATH can be seto specify an alternate path.
+However, the environment variable GH_CLI_PATH can be set to specify an alternate path.

 -